 - A. Enrollment needs.
 The request should describe, as clearly and specifically as possible, how the position would enhance the delivery of curriculum to students from a disciplinary and interdisciplinary standpoint, and estimate the numbers of students who would benefit. - B. Artistic or scholarly potential.
 The School will not necessarily seek to duplicate the expertise of retiring or resigning faculty.
-Position requests should thus be consistent with current and perceived future needs of the department and School. - C. Demographic configuration.
-Diversity and balance in racial, ethnic, and gender composition of our faculty are abiding concerns.
-It is thus important that a proposed position be defined broadly enough to ensure the presence of a broad and diverse pool of potential candidates.
-It would not generally be appropriate to request a position that could be filled by one of only two or three individuals. - D. Resources.
+Position requests should thus be consistent with current and perceived future needs of the department and School. - C. N/A Demographic configuration - D. Resources.
 Requests should address the anticipated costs of positions with respect to projected salary rates, and any continuing research support needs.
 They must identify the specific space (office, studio, etc.) that a new faculty member will occupy.
 Approval of position requests does entail an automatic commitment to additional space.